rsairu/hello-world/chickens/chickens.md

 **Sour crop** – a yeast infection of the crop (an internal organ, a pouch at the base of neck that holds food, water, and grit; not the waddle, which is the flaps of skin below the beak).
 Characterized by a large, swollen crop that feel like a water balloon, and a sour smell emanating from the bird’s mouth.

-### Potentially fatal conditions

-The conditions require attention and must be treated promptly.
+The following conditions are potentially fatal and require attention and prompt treatment:

 * Bumblefoot - a type of staph infection in the foot pad.
 * Pasty butt - when poop sticks to down (chicks) and blocks ventral functioning.